onikin/GettingCleaningData/CodeBook.md

 - Subject: Numeric value indicating the subject whose data has been recorded.
 Range: 1-30
 - Activity: The activity the subject was performing while data was collected: Range: (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 - "Avg Body Acceleration In X" - Group mean of the average value of this parameter.
-- "Avg Body Acceleration In Y"
-- "Avg Body Acceleration In Z"
-- "Avg Gravity Acceleration In X"
-- "Avg Gravity Acceleration In Y"
-- "Avg Gravity Acceleration In Z"
-- "Avg Body Acceleration Jerk In X"
-- "Avg Body Acceleration Jerk In Y"
-- "Avg Body Acceleration Jerk In Z"
-- "Avg Body Gyro In X"
-- "Avg Body Gyro In Y"
-- "Avg Body Gyro In Z"
-- "Avg Body Gyro Jerk In X"
-- "Avg Body Gyro Jerk In Y"
-- "Avg Body Gyro Jerk In Z"
-- "Avg Magnitude of Body Acceleration"
-- "Avg Magnitude of Gravity Acceleration"
-- "Avg Magnitude of Body Acceleration Jerk"
-- "Avg Magnitude of Body Gyro"
-- "Avg Magnitude of Body Gyro Jerk"
-- "Fourier Response of Avg Body Acceleration In X"
-- "Fourier Response of Avg Body Acceleration In Y"
-- "Fourier Response of Avg Body Acceleration In Z"
-- "Fourier Response of Avg Body Acceleration Jerk In X"
-- "Fourier Response of Avg Body Acceleration Jerk In Y"
-- "Fourier Response of Avg Body Acceleration Jerk In Z"
-- "Fourier Response of Avg Body Gyro In X"
-- "Fourier Response of Avg Body Gyro In Y"
-- "Fourier Response of Avg Body Gyro In Z"
-- "Fourier Response of Avg Magnitude of Body Acceleration"
-- "Fourier Response of Avg Magnitude of Body Acceleration Jerk"
-- "Fourier Response of Avg Magnitude of Body Gyro"
-- "Fourier Response of Avg Magnitude of Body Gyro Jerk"
-- "StDev of Body Acceleration In X"
-- "StDev of Body Acceleration In Y"
-- "StDev of Body Acceleration In Z"
-- "StDev of Gravity Acceleration In X"
-- "StDev of Gravity Acceleration In Y"
-- "StDev of Gravity Acceleration In Z"
-- "StDev of Body Acceleration Jerk In X"
-- "StDev of Body Acceleration Jerk In Y"
-- "StDev of Body Acceleration Jerk In Z"
-- "StDev of Body Gyro In X"
-- "StDev of Body Gyro In Y"
-- "StDev of Body Gyro In Z"
-- "StDev of Body Gyro Jerk In X"
-- "StDev of Body Gyro Jerk In Y"
-- "StDev of Body Gyro Jerk In Z"
-- "StDev of Magnitude of Body Acceleration"
-- "StDev of Magnitude of Gravity Acceleration"
-- "StDev of Magnitude of Body Acceleration Jerk"
-- "StDev of Magnitude of Body Gyro"
-- "StDev of Magnitude of Body Gyro Jerk"
-- "Fourier Response of StDev of Body Acceleration In X"
-- "Fourier Response of StDev of Body Acceleration In Y"
-- "Fourier Response of StDev of Body Acceleration In Z"
-- "Fourier Response of StDev of Body Acceleration Jerk In X"
-- "Fourier Response of StDev of Body Acceleration Jerk In Y"
-- "Fourier Response of StDev of Body Acceleration Jerk In Z"
-- "Fourier Response of StDev of Body Gyro In X"
-- "Fourier Response of StDev of Body Gyro In Y"
-- "Fourier Response of StDev of Body Gyro In Z"
-- "Fourier Response of StDev of Magnitude of Body Acceleration"
-- "Fourier Response of StDev of Magnitude of Body Acceleration Jerk"
-- "Fourier Response of StDev of Magnitude of Body Gyro"
-- "Fourier Response of StDev of Magnitude of Body Gyro Jerk"
+- "Avg Body Acceleration In Y" - Group mean of the average value of this parameter.
+- "Avg Body Acceleration In Z" - Group mean of the average value of this parameter.
+- "Avg Gravity Acceleration In X"  - Group mean of the average value of this parameter.
+- "Avg Gravity Acceleration In Y"  - Group mean of the average value of this parameter.
+- "Avg Gravity Acceleration In Z" - Group mean of the average value of this parameter.
+- "Avg Body Acceleration Jerk In X" - Group mean of the average value of this parameter.
+- "Avg Body Acceleration Jerk In Y"  - Group mean of the average value of this parameter.
+- "Avg Body Acceleration Jerk In Z" - Group mean of the average value of this parameter.
+- "Avg Body Gyro In X" - Group mean of the average value of this parameter.
+- "Avg Body Gyro In Y" - Group mean of the average value of this parameter.
+- "Avg Body Gyro In Z" - Group mean of the average value of this parameter.
+- "Avg Body Gyro Jerk In X" - Group mean of the average value of this parameter.
+- "Avg Body Gyro Jerk In Y" - Group mean of the average value of this parameter.
+- "Avg Body Gyro Jerk In Z" - Group mean of the average value of this parameter.
+- "Avg Magnitude of Body Acceleration" - Group mean of the average value of this parameter.
+- "Avg Magnitude of Gravity Acceleration" - Group mean of the average value of this parameter.
+- "Avg Magnitude of Body Acceleration Jerk" - Group mean of the average value of this parameter.
+- "Avg Magnitude of Body Gyro" - Group mean of the average value of this parameter.
+- "Avg Magnitude of Body Gyro Jerk" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Acceleration In X" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Acceleration In Y" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Acceleration In Z" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Acceleration Jerk In X" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Acceleration Jerk In Y" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Acceleration Jerk In Z" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Gyro In X" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Gyro In Y" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Body Gyro In Z" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Magnitude of Body Acceleration" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Magnitude of Body Acceleration Jerk" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Magnitude of Body Gyro" - Group mean of the average value of this parameter.
+- "Fourier Response of Avg Magnitude of Body Gyro Jerk" - Group mean of the average value of this parameter.
+- "StDev of Body Acceleration In X" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Acceleration In Y" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Acceleration In Z" - Group mean of the standard deviation value of this parameter.
+- "StDev of Gravity Acceleration In X" - Group mean of the standard deviation value of this parameter.
+- "StDev of Gravity Acceleration In Y" - Group mean of the standard deviation value of this parameter.
+- "StDev of Gravity Acceleration In Z" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Acceleration Jerk In X" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Acceleration Jerk In Y" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Acceleration Jerk In Z" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Gyro In X" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Gyro In Y" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Gyro In Z" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Gyro Jerk In X" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Gyro Jerk In Y" - Group mean of the standard deviation value of this parameter.
+- "StDev of Body Gyro Jerk In Z" - Group mean of the standard deviation value of this parameter.
+- "StDev of Magnitude of Body Acceleration" - Group mean of the standard deviation value of this parameter.
+- "StDev of Magnitude of Gravity Acceleration" - Group mean of the standard deviation value of this parameter.
+- "StDev of Magnitude of Body Acceleration Jerk" - Group mean of the standard deviation value of this parameter.
+- "StDev of Magnitude of Body Gyro" - Group mean of the standard deviation value of this parameter.
+- "StDev of Magnitude of Body Gyro Jerk" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Acceleration In X" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Acceleration In Y" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Acceleration In Z" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Acceleration Jerk In X" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Acceleration Jerk In Y" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Acceleration Jerk In Z" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Gyro In X" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Gyro In Y" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Body Gyro In Z" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Magnitude of Body Acceleration" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Magnitude of Body Acceleration Jerk" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Magnitude of Body Gyro" - Group mean of the standard deviation value of this parameter.
+- "Fourier Response of StDev of Magnitude of Body Gyro Jerk" - Group mean of the standard deviation value of this parameter.

+## Data Summary

+The data consists of 30 subjects spanning 6 activities each for a total of 180 measurements (rows) in the dataset.
+A total of 33 measurements of mean and 33 measurements of standard deviation for each of the rows are measured and tabulated.
+Note that the means and standard deviations in the table are actually sample means of the underlaying data that measures actual mean and standard deviation values.